-- Only one person may (successfully) go through each hole in the spider's web, after which it will be closed. - Nothing must touch the spider's web.
-If someone or something touches the spider's web, the hole will be marked down as having 1 touch.
-After a hole is touched 3 times, it will be closed. - If the web gets touched, the person climbing through must return to the start for a new attempt (at that hole or a different one).
+Only one person (the web maker) may successfully go through each hole in the spider's web, after which it will be closed.

+2 Nothing must touch the spider's web.
+If the adventurer or something else touches the spider's web, the hole will be marked down as having 1 touch.
+After a hole is touched 3 times, it will be closed.

+If the web gets touched, the adventurer climbing through must return to the start to try again.
+Their aim is to go through as many holes successfully as possible.